Below we have listed some useful advice for new Master's students at the Faculty of Humanities.

 7. Join the academic and social activities in the departments

-Beware of activities arranged for and by students at your Department.
-To know your fellow students both academically and socially will help make your stay more enjoyable and give you a proper introduction to Danish culture.
+Be aware of activities arranged for and by students at your department.
+Knowing your fellow students both academically and socially will help make your stay more enjoyable and give you a proper introduction to Danish culture.

-8. Talk with your Professor about what is expected from you in class, and what you are expecting from class
+8. Talk with your professor about what is expected from you in class (and what you expect from your studies)

-Don’t be shy, the Professors won’t mind, and it will help you.
-If you know from the start of the semester how the classes are connected to the exam and how you should prepare for class it will make it easier to manage your time.
+Don’t be shy!
+Discussions are an integral part of the learning experience, and your professors are available to assist you.
+If you know from the start of the semester how the lectures connect to the exam and how you should prepare for class, it will make it easier to manage your time.

 10. Make sure you know where you can find your guidance counsellors

-University of Copenhagen is a big place; there are many different administrative offices.
-You will save yourself time and possible frustration if you know where to go with which questions.
+At the University of Copenhagen, there are many different administrative offices.
+You will save yourself time and possible frustration if you know where to go with your enquiries.

-The student guidance counsellors at your department, for questions on your study programme
+Contact the student guidance counsellors at your department for questions concerning your study programme.